Keeganw3/News-Explosion-Fork/README.md

 * Scroll furthur down on this tab to Buildpack.
 * Click 'add Buildpack' and select Python.
 Do this again and select Node.js.
 Make sure Python is first and Node.js is second or it could affect your code.
 * Go to the Deploy tab and you will see the deployment method, click Github.
 Enter the name of your repository and you will be given a list of the closest names that resemble what you have typed, click the one you want for this app.
-* Scroll down to the Automatic Deploys section and click automatic deploy.
-This will make the app update to launch the latest cade that was pushed to Github everytime it is opened.
+* Sign into heroku on gitpod and deploy from gitpod.
-* You can also use Manual Deploy if this is the final version of your code.
+* You should set DEBUG = True when you start making your code to make it appear cleanly in the gitpod repository but when this is no longer needed remove this or set DEBUG to false.
-* Click Open App in the top right of the screen and the app should run.
+* Back on heroku go to click Open App in the top right of the screen and the app should run as long as DEBUG is false.

 ## Forking
 * Log into Github